PROFILE OF OUR SCIENTIST

 Area(s) of study:East and SouthEast Asia

-Alfred (@AlfredGerstl) is a specialist on International Relations in East Asia, in particular in Southeast Asia.
-Since 2019 he holds a Marie Sklodowska-Curie Individual Fellowship at the Department of Asian Studies at Palacký University in Olomouc (Czech Republic).
+Alfred (@AlfredGerstl) is a specialist on International Relations in East Asia, in particular Southeast Asia.
+He has held a Marie Sklodowska-Curie Individual Fellowship at the Department of Asian Studies at Palacký University in Olomouc (Czech Republic) since 2019.
 As part of this fellowship he researches on the strategic and economic impacts of the Belt and Road Initiative (BRI) on Southeast Asia and the South China Sea dispute.
-He thereby focuses on the Association of Southeast Asian Nations (ASEAN), Malaysia, the Philippines and Vietnam.
+He focuses on the Association of Southeast Asian Nations (ASEAN), Malaysia, the Philippines and Vietnam.
 His research also includes the effects of the BRI on the European Union and Central Eastern Europe (17+1).

-From July to December 2018 Alfred was employed as key and excellent researcher in the EU-funded project “Sinophone Borderlands – Interaction at the Edges” at Palacký University.
-During this period, he was also member of the management board of the project, responsible for the three dialogue units Southeast Asia, Central Asia and civil society in China.
+From July to December 2018 Alfred was employed as key and excellent researcher in the EU-funded project “Sinophone Borderlands — Interaction at the Edges” at Palacký University.
+During this period, he was also member of the management board of the project, responsible for three dialogue units: Southeast Asia, Central Asia, and Civil Society in China.

-In 2018/19, Alfred was Associate Professor at Novosibirsk State University and Visiting Professor at Higher School of Economics in St. Petersburg (both Russia).
-In addition, he previously lectured on international relations and East Asian politics at universities in Australia, Austria, the Czech Republic and Germany.
+In 2018/19, Alfred was an Associate Professor at Novosibirsk State University and Visiting Professor at Higher School of Economics in St. Petersburg (both in Russia).
+In addition, he has previously lectured on international relations and East Asian politics at universities in Australia, Austria, the Czech Republic, and Germany.

-He can express himself on all-society topics and comment:
+He can express himself on cross-societal topics and comment on:

 - (upcoming), together with Wallenböck, Ute (eds.): The Belt and Road Initiative: Strategic and Economic Impacts on Central Asia, Southeast Asian and Central Eastern Europe.
 Milton Park: Routledge.